Liquid: Short-range ordering

 While liquids do not exhibit long-range ordering as in a crystalline lattice, they do possess short-range order, which persists over a few molecular diameters.

 In all liquids, excluded volume interactions induce short-range order in molecular positions (center-of-mass coordinates).
 Classical monatomic liquids like argon and krypton are the simplest examples.
 Such liquids can be modeled as disordered "heaps" of closely packed spheres, and the short-range order corresponds to the fact that nearest and next-nearest neighbors in a packing of spheres tend to be separated by integer multiples of the diameter.

 In most liquids, molecules are not spheres, and intermolecular forces possess a directionality, i.e., they depend on the relative orientation of molecules.
 As a result, there is short-ranged orientational order in addition to the positional order mentioned above.
 Orientational order is especially important in hydrogen-bonded liquids like water.
 The strength and directional nature of hydrogen bonds drives the formation of local "networks" or "clusters" of molecules.
 Due to the relative importance of thermal fluctuations in liquids (compared with solids), these structures are highly dynamic, continuously deforming, breaking, and reforming.

+While ordinary liquids lack long-range order, some materials exhibit intermediate behavior.
+Liquid crystals, for example, flow like liquids but exhibit long-range orientational alignment of their molecules.
+Unlike solids, they lack long-range translational order, yet their anisotropic properties set them apart from conventional liquids.
+As a result, liquid crystals are considered a distinct state of matter.
+They are utilized in technologies such as liquid-crystal displays (LCDs).